 We all know when winter ends its officially time for spring cleaning!
 Out with the old; in with the new!
 Throw out old boxes.
 You know you’re never going to need them.
 And if you do, there’ll be others ready to take their place.
 Bring in fresh air.
 Lots of fresh air.

-Thorough cleaning can be a lot of work.
+A thorough cleaning can be a lot of work.
 It’ll go lots faster with these spring cleaning tips.
 Promise!
-We totally recommend dividing up the work load.
+We totally recommend dividing up the workload.
 Think: ‘Many hands make light work.’
 And let’s not forget the kids who might be running around the house.
 Give them a microfiber cloth and let them loose on the dust bunnies lurking.
 If you are clever, spring cleaning can be done as separate projects all around your living space.
 Maybe assign each room to a person to tackle.
-Or set a timer and see how much can get accomplished in a half hour.
+Or set a timer and see how much can get accomplished in a half-hour.
 You’ll be surprised!

 Whatever products you use, whatever methods or spring cleaning tips work, here’s a breakdown of rooms.

 As you clean bedrooms, special attention should be paid to mattress covers, duvets, and pillowcases.
 All items that your body or someone else’s body touches must be cleaned.
 Flip your mattress.
 Vacuum it too.
 All carpets should be vacuumed and then shampooed.
 You can send some throw rugs to the cleaners.
 However, be cautious with rugs.
 They may seem light enough to wash in your home machine.
 Oftentimes, they will be a huge soggy mess that won’t dry well in your home dryer.
 And throw rugs can have lots of dirt in them.
 You don’t need that muddy mess in your laundry room.
 We recommend sending them out.